MohanasundaramA/Image_Caption_Generator/README.md

 ## Applications
+Some specific use cases include:
-- Some detailed use cases would be like a visually impaired person taking a picture from his phone and then the caption generator turning the caption into speech for him to understand.
+- A blind person shooting a picture with his phone and the caption generator translating the caption into voice so he can comprehend it.
-- Advertising industry is trying to generate captions automatically without the need to make them separately during production and sales.
+- The advertising sector is attempting to automate caption generation so that it does not need to create them independently throughout production and sales.
-- Doctors can use this technology to find tumours or other defects in the images, or it can be used by people to understand geospatial images so they can find out more details about the terrain.
+- This technology may be used by doctors to identify tumours or other problems in the photos, or it can be used by anyone to compare geographical imagery and learn more specifics about the landscape.

 ## Conclusion
-Implementing the model is a time-consuming task, as it involved a lot of testing with different hyperparameters to generate better captions.
-The model generates good captions for the provided image, but it can always be improved.
+The model's implementation took a long time since it required extensive testing with various hyperparameters to provide better captions.
+Although the model produces quality captions for the given image, it can always be improved.